 Method #2: Calculate Garment SAM Through Time Study

-Conduct a time study for consecutive five cycles.
-Discard data if you found abnormal time in any cycle.
+Conduct time study for consecutive five cycles.
+Discard the reading if you find abnormal time in any cycle.
+For that take an additional reading.

 Basic Time = Cycle Time X performance Rating